Gawsworth Old Hall: Present day

 Gawsworth Old Hall is south of the village of Gawsworth, 3 mi southeast of Macclesfield.
 Immediately to the west is the Grade I listed Church of St James, to the north beyond a fish pond is the Grade II* listed Gawsworth New Hall, and nearby is the Grade I listed Gawsworth Old Rectory.
 The Old Hall was listed Grade I on 25 July 1952.
-Grade I listing is granted to buildings of "exceptional interest, sometimes considered to be internationally important", and encompasses only 2.5 percent of all listed buildings.
+Grade I listing is granted to buildings of "exceptional interest, sometimes considered to be internationally important", and encompasses only 2.5 per cent of all listed buildings.
 The grounds have been designated Grade II* in the National Register of Historic Parks and Gardens.
 Designation as Grade II* means that the site is "particularly important, of more than special interest".

 The hall is open to the general public at advertised times.
 A series of events is held in the grounds and in the hall during the year.
 There is a licensed tea room in the grounds, and the hall is also licensed for civil weddings.
 Ceremonies are conducted in the Long Hall, and receptions can be held in a marquee in the grounds.
 During the summer months plays, concerts and other entertainments take place in the open-air theatre close to the hall.